 Sheriff: Review begun of Texas officers who led man by rope

-GALVESTON, Texas (AP) — A Texas sheriff says his office is reviewing whether any procedures were violated in the arrest of a black man who was led by a rope through city streets by two white officers on horseback.
+GALVESTON, Texas (AP) — A Texas sheriff says his office is reviewing whether any procedures were violated in the arrest of a black man who was led by a rope through city streets by two white officers mounted on horseback.

 Galveston County Sheriff Henry Trochesset (TRAHS’-uh-set) said Monday that his office is still in the early stages of its review, adding that there’s no timetable for completing it.